-Please see below, the new books that have been added to our collection and are available for use:
+Please note that the following books have been added to the Information Centre’s collection and available for use.

 Epic Content Marketing: How To Tell A Different Story, Break Through the Clutter, and Win More Customers by Marketing Less by Joe Pulizzi McGraw-Hill © 2014 (352 pages) ISBN: 9780071819893 – With in-depth case studies of how John Deere, LEGO, Coca-Cola, and other leading corporations are using content to drive epic sales, this groundbreaking guide gives you all the tools to start creating and disseminating content that leads directly to greater profits and growth.

 Experience Design: A Framework for Integrating Brand, Experience, and Value by Patrick Newbery and Kevin Farnham John Wiley & Sons © 2013 (240 pages) ISBN: 9781118609637 – Bridging the gap between business and design, this book explains how the quality of customer experience is the key to unlocking greater engagement and higher customer lifetime value, and how the design process can be used to create a better quality of experience across the entire customer journey.

 Great Speeches For Better Speaking: Listen and Learn from History’s Most Memorable Speeches by Michael E. Eidenmuller McGraw-Hill © 2006 (256 pages) ISBN: 9780071472296 – What is the almost magical power great speakers possess – and how can you harness it for yourself?
 This illuminating guide to unforgettable oratory takes you through an in-depth analysis of these historically significant speeches and the secrets of their eloquent effectiveness.